Logistics/Telematics

 Solution 4: Streamlining Installation

-The third major challenge we tackled was streamlining the fuel sensor installation process.
-This was crucial as it represented the first touchpoint between users and our product - a moment that could set the tone for their entire experience.
+The next major challenge was streamlining the fuel sensor installation process.
+This was crucial as it represented the first step in the user’s journey.

 Installation Process Improvements